tchak/rasputin/README.md

 Rasputin
 ========

-This is a gem for integration of Ember.js with Rails 3.1 assets pipeline.
+Rasputin integrates Ember.js with Rails 3.1 assets pipeline.

-It provide direct requires for following ember packages :
+It requires the following ember packages :

 * ember
 * ember-data

-Rasputin also provide sprockets engine for handlebars templates.
-Any template in your javascript assets folder with extention `handlebars` or `hbs` will be availabel in ember.
+Rasputin also provide a sprockets engine for handlebars templates.
+Any template in your javascript assets folder with extension `handlebars` or `hbs` will be available in ember.

 Examples :